Help center

 Files

 Files are stored in project address context.
-The Files tab shows documents for the selected project and address, and the available actions depend on both the project service assignment and the user's file permissions.
+The Files tab shows documents for the selected project and address, and the available actions depend on being assigned to the project and on the file permissions the user's role carries.
+Opening Files from a project rechecks the signed-in user’s current project access; the project in the browser address only selects the starting context and never grants access by itself.

 Upload and scan